 The Five Star Rating system is by far the most popular and most recognized rating system on the planet.
 Virtually all review sites use the Five Star rating system.
 As such, the sheer consumer familiarity with this rating system is a huge advantage.
 Most adults learned to appreciate star stickers as the award of choice in kindergarten, which bolsters its popularity.

 There are a few disadvantages of the Five-Star rating system.
-First, while the NPS rating allows for a 0, the Five-Star rating system often times does not.
-What’s more is the Five-Star rating system doesn’t allow any wiggle room for discerning reviews that like to reserve the perfect school for a select number of businesses.
+First, while the NPS rating allows for a 0, the Five-Star rating system oftentimes does not.
+What’s more, is the Five-Star rating system doesn’t allow any wiggle room for discerning reviews that like to reserve the perfect score for a select number of businesses.
 The NPS, however, allows for a customer to give a rating of 9, which is still considered a “Promoter” score.

 Other Rating Systems